guocheng-feng/Consensus-Reference/README.md

 # An Extensive Paper List (and Various Resources) on *Consensus Measurement for Social Meida Groups*

-This is a reading list of papers on NLP for Social Good.
+This is a reading list of papers on Consensus Measurement among Social Meida Groups.

 ### Contents (Actively Updating)